carolinesoleelee/django_basic/README.md

 IMPORTANT
 Make sure to have....
  - Installed Python3 and Django
-	^Download Home-brew (python3)
+ - Download Home-brew (python3)
-	^ Downloaded pip
+ - Downloaded pip
-  ^ Downloaded virtualenv and virtualvwrapper
+ - Downloaded virtualenv and virtualvwrapper
-  ^ Got familiarized with the different versions of python
+ - Got familiarized with the different versions of python

  To run, open your terminal and...